 Dr N C Pyper, Bye Fellow Fitzwilliam College, and University Chemical Laboratory.
 Teaching Interests: Physical and Theoretical Chemistry.
 Research Interests: Polar solids and nanocrystalline materials.

 Dr David M Scott, University Senior Lecturer, Department of Chemical Engineering; Director of Studies in Chemical Engineering; Fellow and Senior Tutor, Fitzwilliam College.
 Research interests: Mathematical modelling of chemical engineering processes.
 Teaching interests: Chemical Engineering.

 Professor Nigel Slater, Professor of Chemical Engineering; Fellow, Fitzwilliam College.
 Research Interests: Biological product design.
 Teaching Interests: Biochemical Engineering.

-Dr Andrew Wheatley, University Lecturer in Inorganic Chemistry, Department of Chemistry, Fellow, Fitzwilliam College.
-Research interests: Synthesis, Main Group Inorganic and Organometallic chemistry, NMR spectroscopy.
+Dr Andrew Wheatley, University Senior Lecturer in Inorganic Chemistry, Department of Chemistry, Fellow, Fitzwilliam College.
+Research interests: Synthesis, Main Group Inorganic and Organometallic chemistry, Nanomaterials.
 Teaching interests: Inorganic and Organometallic chemistry.

 Dr Philine zu Ermgassen, Postdoctoral Research Fellow.
 Philine works on a Nature Conservancy project, in collaboration with a team of regional experts.
 The team is building a framework for setting ecologically meaningful oyster restoration goals, and working towards a better quantification of the ecosystem services attributed to healthy oyster habitat, such as denitrification, filtration and fisheries production.
 Teaching: 1B Ecology and Part 2 Conservation Science.